María Gloria Domínguez-Bello

 María Gloria Domínguez-Bello (born December 3, 1959) is a Venezuelan-American microbial ecologist that has worked on adaptations of gut fermentation organs in animals, gastric colonization by bacteria, assembly of the microbiota in early life, effect of practices that reduce microbiota transmission and colonization in humans, and effect of urbanization.
 She is the Henry Rutgers Professor of Microbiome and Health at Rutgers University, New Brunswick.
-Her lab at collaborates in multidisciplinary science, integrating microbiology, immunology, pediatrics, nutrition, anthropology, environmental engineering and architecture/urban studies, and microbial ecology.
+Her lab collaborates in multidisciplinary science, integrating microbiology, immunology, pediatrics, nutrition, anthropology, environmental engineering and architecture/urban studies, and microbial ecology.

 Education and career

 María Gloria Domínguez-Bello was born in Caracas, Venezuela on 3 December 1959.
 She went to University Simon Bolivar, where she received her B.S. in Biology in 1983.
 Domínguez-Bello then attended the University of Aberdeen in Scotland, where she received a Masters degree in nutrition in 1987, followed by a Ph.D. in microbiology in 1990.
 Her thesis was entitled, "Microbial ecophysiology in the rumen of sheep fed tropical forages."
 She held two postdoctoral training positions, the first at INRA-Theix in France and the second at Centro de Biología Molecular Severo Ochoa at the Universidad Autonoma of Madrid, Spain.
 She worked at the Venezuelan Institute of Scientific Research until 2002.
 She worked at the University of Puerto Rico in San Juan from 2002 to 2012, at New York University from 2012 to 2017, and is currently a professor at Rutgers, The State University of New Jersey, and a leading member of Rutgers University Microbiome Program (RUMP).